The blog of Academe Magazine. Opinions published here do not necessarily represent the policies of the AAUP.

 Chris created and maintains her dissertation online.
 Likewise, using Chris and my projects as precedents, Bulbul Tiwari created a digital dissertation at the University of Chicago (in East Asian studies), which she has since revised during a fellowship at Stanford and made publicly available.

 My dissertation, by contrast, is not Internet-based, unlike my 1999 hypertextual Master’s thesis which focused on words alone, cordoning off other semiotic registers.
 I chose not to create my doctoral dissertation in HTML for a variety of reasons, mostly having to do with the relative control over the project’s appearance and functionality.
 For example, the type of “thickness” I was after was nearly impossible to achieve with any type of consistency among varying browsers (see figures 1, 2, and 3).
 Online platforms that allow nuance and control over all media types as well as architectural elements such as pop-ups are becoming more numerous, though all have their own potentials and limitations.
 In 2004 and 2005 when I was working, they were far more limited, particularly with regard to images and video.
 Indeed, YouTube was just emerging, as were the many social networking sites which today dot the media landscape.
-For a more detailed analysis of the potentials of the e-book platform, TK3, please see this review in Academic Commons.

 Aside from these three—Chris Boese’s, mine, and Bulbul Tiwari’s—I know of no other dissertations that meet this criteria (born digital and media-rich), even as many have created a portion of their project digitally.
 Or, in an extreme case, Justin Hodgson was forced to create two separate versions of his dissertation (as described in the opening of the more traditional one).
 Digital scholars often need to work harder and do more in order to prove our worth, but I guess this is the trade-off for pursuing work about which we are passionate.